-The expenses that emerge during construction and exploitation of a home photovoltaic system are consisted of initial investment construction expenses and operational and maintenance expenses.
+The expenses that emerge during construction and exploitation of a photovoltaic system within a company are consisted of initial investment construction expenses and operational and maintenance expenses.

 Projects that are undertaken for construction of photovoltaic systems for production of electrical energy, regardless whether they are home photovoltaic systems, systems implemented within industrial capacities or photovoltaic electrical plant are characterized with big initial investment.
-Positive side is that the capital expenses, with development of technology are in regular decline, so in the near future, in particular if we take into account the limited amount of fossil fuels, it is expected that the electrical energy from photovoltaic systems to be the cheapest.
+Positive side is that the capital expenses, with development of technology are in regular decline, so in the near future, in particular if we take into account the limited amount of fossil fuels, it is expected that the electrical energy from photovoltaic systems not only to be ecologically acceptable but also the cheapest..